CAA Constitution - By-Law No. 1 (Revised 2014)

 - The Secretary-Treasurer shall report on the Fund to the members at each Annual General Meeting of the Association.

-Subject to the limitations set out in these By-Laws or in the Letters Patent or any supplementary Letters Patent of the Association, the Executive may:
+- Subject to the limitations set out in these Bylaws of the Association, the directors may:

 - Borrow money on the credit of the Association;